SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/Statistical-methods.md

 containing a "possible error" and marked in orange.
 If this value is greater than the second threshold value, then the new observation is classified as containing a "likely error" and marked in red.
-Otherwise, the observation is accepted as without error[^12].
+Otherwise, the observation is accepted as without an error[^1].

 {: .text-center.image-wrapper}